 - David Giles, Treasurer

-- Oscar Saint, Operations Vice President
+- Oscar Saint, ex-Director and Operations VP

 The Board of Directors serve staggered 3-year terms and are not compensated in any way except reimbursement expenses involved with supporting the Corporation.
 The WSWSC is subject to the regulations in the Texas Open Meeting Act and currently meet on a quarterly basis at the Bertram library.
 Notifications about the meetings are posted on this website and on the Bulletin Board at the mailboxes.
 Your $500 membership fee entitles you to one vote.
 If you have multiple taps, you are still only entitled to one vote so no individual or entity can control the Board.